 This document is one of a set of documents about how to work safely in different types of workplace.
 This guidance is for use by the performing arts and venues sector in Scotland.
 It sets out our expectations on what businesses and organisations of all sizes and sub-sectors need to consider as part of their planning for restart.
 The guidance emphasises in particular the importance of undertaking a robust and ongoing risk based assessment with full input from trade union or workforce representatives, and to keep all risk mitigation measures under regular review so that workplaces continue to feel, and be, safe.

 This guidance is based on the principles set out in Coronavirus (COVID-19): framework for decision making and our long established commitment to fair work.
-As Scotland continues to ease lockdown restrictions, organisations including the Institute of Directors (IoD), SCDI, STUC, COSLA and SCVO have signed a fair work statement underlining the collaborative approach needed between employers, unions and workers to ensure workplaces can operate safely.
+Organisations including the Institute of Directors (IoD), SCDI, STUC, COSLA and SCVO have signed a fair work statement underlining the collaborative approach needed between employers, unions and workers to ensure workplaces can operate safely.

 The remainder of this guidance sets out our minimum expectations across key areas organisations should consider as part of their planning for a restart and ongoing production while minimising the transmission of the virus: